yihui/yihui.org/content/en/2022-04-29-quarto-r-markdown.md

 So you have heard of [Quarto](https://quarto.org), a new tool based on Pandoc for technical publishing.
 When you first see a `.qmd` document (Quarto), it looks quite similar to an `.Rmd` document (R Markdown), which can easily confuse R Markdown users.
-Questions can arise naturally: Why inventing a new system?
+Questions can arise naturally: Why invent a new system?
 Why cannot you just add the new features to the existing R Markdown ecosystem?
 Is R Markdown going to be retired?
 I will share some thoughts in this post.
 For those who prefer reading a shorter official FAQ, please visit [the Quarto